 I am a technology executive with 15+ years of experience leading interdisciplinary teams across startups, academia, and industry.
-As Chief Information and Data Officer at Ecovative, I oversaw AI/ML systems, engineering, and global data infrastructure for scalable mycelium biomanufacturing.
-I specifically supported the commercialization of MyBacon and the research and development of material products for Forager.
+As Chief Information and Data Officer at Ecovative, I oversaw AI/ML systems, engineering, and the global data infrastructure for scalable mycelium biomanufacturing.
+I supported the successful commercialization of MyBacon, Ecovative's flagship meat alternative, and contributed to the R&D of Forager textiles and foam.

 Previously, I was a tenured professor at the University of Pennsylvania, where my work focused on emerging technologies in design and biology.
-In parallel, I co-founded Biorealize, a company developing fermentation-based prototyping tools, and led the development of industrial automation platforms for complex production environments.
-My work bridges software, hardware, and intelligent systems to deliver high-impact, sustainable technologies at scale.
-I hold a PhD in Design and Computation from MIT and serve as President of the Biodesign Challenge, a global competition that brings together students, designers, and industry to envision the future of biotechnology through design.
+I also co-founded Biorealize, a company developing biomanufacturing prototyping tools, and led the development of industrial automation platforms for complex production environments.

 From 2021 to 2023, I led the development of Ecovative’s Mycelium Foundry—the first high-throughput R&D platform dedicated to cultivating and characterizing fungal biomaterials.
 The Foundry integrated custom hardware, automated cultivation chambers, and real-time sensing systems to enable controlled growth, parameter sweeps, and longitudinal studies of material performance.
 We designed AI-assisted experiments across substrate, strain, and environmental variables, generating large-scale datasets used to train predictive models and inform downstream scale-up.
 The platform became central to Ecovative’s material innovation pipeline for food and textile applications.